ariannamethod/iamGrokky/README.md

 The model's full title is **iamgrokky**, but around here we simply say **Grokky**.
 This project gives builders a self-contained core that can drink from the cloud when the mission demands.

 Grokky is an AI entity powered by FastAPI.
 The project bundles a full stack for conversations, image generation and code interpretation.
-At the center is **Grok 1**, a lightweight neural engine also known as **SLNCX (Wulf)**.
-The local weights live inside this repository, so the AI entity can run entirely offline.
-When extra knowledge is needed, Grok 1 reaches out to Grok-3 or GPT-4.1 and treats their replies as temporary weights.
-This fluid approach lets the system adapt without retraining.
+Grokky stays in the pilot seat while modes snap on and off.
+One such mode is **SLNX**—code name *Wulf*—which runs the **SLNCX** core from weights stored locally.
+When SLNX is active, **Grok‑3** or **GPT‑4.1** pour in as liquid weights, stretching the core without retraining.
+Grokky orchestrates the flow.

 ### Why Grokky is different